You have to recognize what things to declutter before you can clean up your home. Learn how to recognize the clutter in your home for what it is.

 But maybe we should call it what it is.
 Perhaps we should say, “The-Mail-Pile-I-Keep-Avoiding-Because-I-Don’t-Want-To-Deal-With-It,” or “The-Stuff-I-Think-I-Might-Need-But-Won’t-Be-Able-to-Find-Because-of-the-Mess,” or “The-Craft-Supplies-I’ll-Never-Use-and-Feel-Guilty-for-Wasting-Money-On.”

-We need to understand what qualifies as clutter in order to take action to kick it out.
+We need to understand what things to declutter in order to take action to kick it out.
 So, how can we recognize clutter when it’s staring us in the face, especially since one person’s clutter is another person’s “carefully-placed-pile-of-treasured-possessions”?

 It makes you cringe…